-The city urban community is defined by all those properties that are connected to the Council's sewer network that delivers wastewater to the treatment plant at Bromley.
+The city urban community is defined by all those properties that are connected to the Council's sewer network that delivers wastewater to the treatment plant at Bromlev.

-Banks Peninsula Reticulated communities include Lyttelton, Diamond harbour, Governors Bay, Akaroa, Duvauchelle, Robinsons Bay Tikao bay and part of Wainui.
+Banks Peninsula Reticulated communities include Lyttelton, Diamond harbour, Governors Bay, Akaroa, Duvauchelle, Robinsons Bay Tikao Bay and part of Wainui.
 In addition two non Council schemes (Wainui YMCA and Living Springs) are known to be operating.

-The Banks Peninsula non -reticulated settlements number approx 14 and include Purau, Charteris Bay, Little River, Birdlings Flat, parts of Wainui, Takamatua, Pigeon Bay, Le Bons Bay.
+The Banks Peninsula non -reticulated settlements number approx 14 and include Purau, Charteris Bay, Little River, Birdlings Flat, parts of Wainui, Takamatua, Pigeon Bay and Le Bons Bay.

-Wastewater from Christchurch treated at the wastewater treatment plant at Bromley and the treated effluent is discharged into the Avon-Heathcote Estuary.
-The Christchurch City Council has works underway to replace the estuary discharge with an ocean outfall in 2009.
+Wastewater from Christchurch treated at the wastewater treatment plant at Bromley and the treated effluent is discharged into the ocean via the ocean outfall.